-Every picture is taken purely in its originality without worrying about the flaws.
-This discipline also has a close relation with atmospheric portraits.
+Every picture is taken purely in its originality without worrying about flaws.
+This discipline also has a close relation to atmospheric portraits.

 In a nutshell, you can use direct light to create shadows, emphasize certain skin tones, or even create harsh contrasts.

 To transform hard light to soft light, you will need a lot of modifiers and know various techniques.

 You can also place your subject under a scrim or in the shade away from direct harsh light.

 The larger your source of light is, the softer the light becomes.
 If you want to make your light source relatively larger, you can easily use a diffuser.

 It increases the light’s surface area, making it an easy source of soft light.
 Another method would be using soft boxes or umbrellas over your off-camera flash/strobe light.
 It recreates the effects of a diffuser in a similar manner.

 Small flash soft boxes are also a viable option that you can use as a budget-friendly alternative.

 Not budget-friendly enough?
 Then learn how to bounce light off your environment.

 When shooting using your flash, you can easily bounce the flash on the walls, your hand, or other equipment you have.
 If you bounce that light against a white wall, ceiling, or any other neutral-colored surface the surface area will become much larger.